-Cultivation licenses should be awarded through a well-designed lottery with stringent qualification standards
+Cultivation licenses should be awarded through a well-designed lottery with stringent qualification standards standards for applicants.

-The best way to award cultivation licenses-especially for medium and large operations-would be through a lottery system that sets relatively stringent qualification standards for applicants.
 Selecting winners through a lottery provides all qualified applicants an equal chance of success and has a lower risk of lawsuits than merit scoring (sidebar).
 Lotteries would need to be well designed to keep applicants from "gaming the system" by submitting multiple applications.
 The state would also need to place helps ensure qualified restrictions on transferability of licenses to prevent applicants from entering the lottery with the intention of re-selling their license instead of establishing a business.
 (Additional information on this and other necessary license holder restrictions is provided in Appendix I).